Biebricher Allee

 Biebricher Allee is a major arterial road in Wiesbaden, Germany, running from Ringroad near central station at the north end, south through the suburb of Südost and then towards and through Biebrich.
+The road is west of Kasteler Straße at their intersection.
 Shortly before the south end there are exits towards Autobahn 66, which crosses Biebricher Allee under a bridge.
 The street is with the Schiersteiner Straße, Mainzer Straße and Ringstraße the busiest southern arterial road in Wiesbaden and is often congested in the peak-hour traffic.
 The avenue has a length of approximately 2,700 metres.

 The street was named according to the primary direction to Biebrich, before 1926 a former independent city situated on the river Rhine.